KontraCity/KontraBot/README.md

 ## Installation
 ### 1. Filesystem
-There are some files and directories that KontraBot needs in order to run normally.
+There are some files and directories that KontraBot needs in order to run.
 They can be generated with:
 ```sh
 $ ./KontraBot -g
 ```

 ### 2. Configuration
 KontraBot's `config.json` file needs to be configured before the bot can start.
 Configuration fields:

-1. `discord_bot_api_token`: The token used to connect to Discord.
+* `discord_bot_api_token`: The token used to connect to Discord.
 Can be obtained [here](https://discord.com/developers/docs/quick-start/getting-started).
+* `proxy` - proxy server configuration:
+  + `enabled`: Whether to use proxy when accessing YouTube servers or not.
+  + `host`: Proxy server IP or domain.
+  + `port`: Proxy server port.
+  + `auth` - proxy server authentication configuration:
+    + `required`: Whether proxy server requires authentication or not.
+    + `user`: Proxy server authentication user.
+    + `password`: Proxy server authentication password.

 ### 3. Slashcommands registration
 KontraBot uses slashcommands.
 They have to be registered before Discord users can see them.